prokoudine/ardour-tutorial/content/mixing-sessions/using-automation/index.en.md

 Click directly on that line to create automation points.
-These will be drawn directly on the region itself, unlike fader automation which is drawn or recorded in the automation track.
+These will be drawn directly on the region itself, unlike fader automation which is drawn or recorded in the automation lane.
 Region gain automation is separate from, and in addition to, fader automation.

 ![gain-automation2](en/Ardour4_Automation_Region_Specific_2.png)

-As with the automation tracks, a _gain automation point_ can be dragged in any direction with the mouse.
+As with the automation lanes, a _gain automation point_ can be dragged in any direction with the mouse.
 To remove a gain automation point, hold down the **Shift** key while right-clicking on it.